 Most of what managers do includes planning, overseeing, and supervising the implementation and enactment of blockchain projects.
 For this, they need not be able to do the tasks themselves and simply need to understand what needs to happen.

 Managers also act as middlemen who communicate and liaise with clients.
 Essentially, they bridge the gap between the development team and the clients.
 They provide the project details given by the clients to the development team and then report to the client with relevant information, including progress, issues, and a whole host of other things.

 For those who feel they wouldn’t be able to fill any of the abovementioned roles, here is a quick-fire list of jobs needed in all industries.
 People with these skills can do blockchain jobs too.
 Essentially, it will be their “standard” job function but will be fulfilled within a company that centres around blockchain.

 - Crypto/blockchain journalists and copywriters

 Potential Benefits Of Blockchain Jobs

-One of the most attractive positives that come with blockchain jobs is the salary.
+One of the most attractive positives of blockchain jobs is the salary.
 Even for non-technical employees, salaries are higher than in “traditional” businesses.
-For people with skills like accounting, management, design, marketing, and more, who also have knowledge and familiarity with blockchain, companies are willing to pay big bucks.
+Companies are willing to pay big bucks for people with skills like accounting, management, design, marketing, and more who have knowledge and familiarity with blockchain.

 Progressive Career Opportunities

-On top of this, working with blockchain, even in a non-technical role, provides more opportunities for growth than “traditional” workplaces.
-Since it is a growing sphere, and things are still evolving rapidly across the world, you could land up in a role that you never even imagined.
+On top of this, working with blockchain, even in a non-technical role, provides more opportunities for growth than in “traditional” workplaces.
+Since it is a growing sphere, and things are still evolving rapidly worldwide, you could land a role you never even imagined.

 Stable Work-Life Balance